RakhithJK/OfficeDev-teams-toolkit-wiki/Create-and-debug-a-personal-tab-across-Microsoft-365.md

+> [!IMPORTANT]
+> Content in this document has been moved to [Teams platform documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/m365-apps/extend-m365-teams-personal-tab?tabs=manifest-teams-toolkit).
+Please do not refer to or update this document.

 # Personal tab across Microsoft 365

 Personal tabs provide a great way to enhance the Microsoft Teams experience.
 Using personal tabs, you can provide a user access to their application right within Teams, without the user having to leave the experience or sign in again.
 Now, personal tabs can light up within other Microsoft 365 applications.
 You can build and run your personal tabs in Teams, both Outlook desktop and web experiences, and also Office on the web (office.com).